FRAUD RESOURCE CENTER

-Once they have your information, fraudsters may use it to open new credit accounts and make big-ticket purchases you might not discover until the bills come due.
+Once they have your private data, fraudsters may use it to open new credit accounts and make big-ticket purchases you might not discover until the bills come due.
 They might get medical treatment, file tax returns or take out loans in your name.
 The costs are counted not just in money but in time spent chasing down phony accounts, repairing damaged credit and re-establishing your identity with government and financial institutions.

 As many ways as there are for fraudsters to poach your identity, there are also many simple steps you can take to help keep them at bay.